Yomguithereal/obliterator/README.md

 # Obliterator

-Obliterator is a dead simple JavaScript library providing miscellaneous higher-order iterator functions such as combining two or more iterators into a single one.
+Obliterator is a dead simple JavaScript/TypeScript library providing miscellaneous higher-order iterator functions such as combining two or more iterators into a single one.

 # Installation

 ```
 npm install --save obliterator
 ```

+Note `obliterator` comes along with its TypeScript declarations.

 # Usage